Letter from Provost

 As noted in the accompanying viewpoint/opinion article from JAMA: July 19, 2019, “the official purpose of the examination is to assist state authorities in granting medical licenses, but it also reassures various groups ….. that licensed physicians have attained a minimum standard of medical knowledge.”

-Currently these examinations (Step 1, Step2 Clinical Knowledge, and Step 3) are reported in a 3 digit format.
-As Swalis et al. reports: “The federation of State Medical Boards and National Board of Medical Examiners have released joint preliminary recommendations, which suggest consideration of a move to pass-fail score reporting.”
+Currently, these examinations (Step 1, Step2 Clinical Knowledge, and Step 3) are reported in a 3 digit format.
+As Swalis et al. reports: “The federation of State Medical Boards and National Board of Medical Examiners has released joint preliminary recommendations, which suggest consideration of a move to pass-fail score reporting.”

 Interestingly enough, Swalis states:” the narrow differences in examination scores used by some program to exclude many applicants are arbitrary with neither clinical, nor statistical meaning.”